Abhinav-Sahu-260495/AI-Agent/README.md

 * Familiarity with LLM agent design patterns, including debugging, monitoring, or iterating on multi-step or long-running executions in real-world environments is a plus.
 * Some research or exploratory experience (e.g., prototyping, experimenting with new techniques, reading and applying recent work), while maintaining a strong focus on execution and delivery, is a plus.

+In Q-Verse, walk me through one complete RAG retrieval — from the moment a user types a question to the moment context lands in the LLM prompt.
+Use the ThinkForge system as the example.
+Include: how the query is embedded, what similarity metric is used (cosine/dot product/L2), what the similarity threshold is for a cache hit, what top-k value we use, and exactly how the retrieved context is formatted before being injected into the SQL generation prompt.

+In Q-Verse we use a hybrid BM25 + vector similarity search.
+What specific problem did pure vector search fail at that required adding BM25?
+Give me a concrete example — a type of query where pure vector search returns wrong results but hybrid fixes it.
+What weight/ratio do we use between BM25 score and vector score in the final ranking?

+Show me the exact structure of the SQL Generator agent's system prompt in Q-Verse.
+What are the sections in order?
+I need to know: (1) how the role/persona is defined, (2) how database schema is injected — full DDL or compressed metadata?, (3) how dialect-specific rules are given for BigQuery vs Teradata vs PostgreSQL, (4) how few-shot examples are formatted, (5) what the output format instruction says.
+Give me a simplified but realistic version I can describe in an interview.

+In Q-Verse, how is the confidence score (0.0-1.0) computed for each generated SQL query?
+Is it: (a) the LLM asked in a separate prompt to self-rate its output, (b) rule-based schema alignment checking, (c) a combination?
+What specific factors feed into the score — schema match %, ambiguity level, query complexity?
+What exact threshold triggers a reject (<0.5) vs a warning (0.5-0.7) vs acceptance (>0.7)?
+Show me the scoring logic.

+Does Q-Verse use MCP (Model Context Protocol) for any of its tool integrations?
+If yes — which tools or data sources are connected via MCP, how is an MCP server defined in the codebase, and what does a tool call through MCP look like compared to a direct API call?
+If no — how are tool connections standardized across agents (e.g. a custom tool adapter pattern)?

+Q-Verse has a benchmark suite of 100+ question-SQL pairs per catalog.
+Who created these — engineers, business analysts, or were they auto-generated from production logs?
+How is query accuracy measured — exact SQL match, result-set comparison, or LLM-as-judge?
+How does A/B testing between Gemini Flash vs Pro work — same questions, compare outputs, score on what criteria?
+How often is the benchmark run and what triggers a regression alert?

+In Q-Verse's MasterOrchestrator, when a user sends a message, how does the system decide which agents to activate?
+Is the routing: (a) rule-based (keywords trigger specific agents), (b) LLM-based (a classifier LLM reads the query and picks agents), or (c) hybrid?
+Walk through a specific example — user asks "analyze my sales data from Q3 report" — step by step which agents get activated and in what order, and what the dependency graph looks like.

+In Q-Verse, walk through the complete safety stack that prevents bad SQL from reaching the database.
+Layer by layer: (1) what happens BEFORE the LLM is called — schema whitelisting, role-based table access?, (2) what happens DURING generation — temperature settings, output format enforcement?, (3) what happens AFTER generation — SQL syntax validation, column name verification against schema?, (4) what happens if all 3 layers fail — how does the system communicate the error to the user?

+In Q-Verse, when a user query arrives and the full schema has 500+ tables, walk through the exact algorithm the Catalog Identifier Agent uses to select only the relevant 5-10 tables.
+Step by step: (1) does it run BM25 keyword match first or vector similarity first?, (2) how are the two scores combined?, (3) what's the cutoff for inclusion?, (4) after tables are selected, how are individual columns pruned?, (5) what's the average token count before and after pruning for a typical query?

+In Q-Verse's SSE streaming implementation, walk through what happens technically when the SQL Generator starts producing output.
+How does the FastAPI server stream partial results — does it stream token by token or in chunks?
+How are different event types (SQL chunk, summary chunk, visualization) differentiated in the SSE stream?
+What happens if the client disconnects mid-stream — is there cleanup logic?
+Why did we choose SSE over WebSockets for this use case?

+In Q-Verse, how does the Vega Visualization Agent work?
+Does it generate Vega-Lite JSON specs from SQL results, or does it call a separate visualization library?
+How does it decide what chart type to use — bar, line, pie — for a given query result?
+What happens when results have 10,000+ rows — does it sample, aggregate, or paginate?
+How is the visualization streamed back to the user via SSE?

+In Q-Verse, how does the system handle multi-turn conversations?
+If a user asks "show me top 10 accounts by revenue" then follows up with "now filter to just west region" — how does the SQL Generator know to modify the previous query?
+Where is conversation history stored — Redis, PostgreSQL, or passed in every API request?
+How many previous turns are included in context?
+Is there a summarization step for long conversations to stay within token limits?

+Explain exactly how Q-Verse's ambiguity detection works.
+What types of ambiguity does it catch — time period ambiguity ("recent"), metric ambiguity ("top"), entity ambiguity ("sales" could mean revenue or units), join ambiguity (multiple paths between tables)?
+Does ambiguity detection happen in a separate agent or inside the SQL Generator prompt?
+When ambiguity is detected, does the system ask a clarifying question to the user or proceed with a default assumption + note?
+Give me one concrete example end to end.

+What is the most interesting failure or bug we encountered in Q-Verse's agent system?
+For example — an agent that timed out and caused cascading failures, a routing decision that picked the wrong agent, a dependency deadlock between agents, or a memory/state issue in multi-turn conversations.
+Walk through: what the symptom was, how we diagnosed it, what the root cause was, what the fix was, and what safeguard we added.

+In Q-Verse we chose pgvector over Pinecone, FAISS, and Chroma DB.
+Explain the exact reason for this choice — was it infrastructure simplicity (no separate vector DB), cost, latency, or integration with existing PostgreSQL?
+What would have been the downside of using Pinecone instead?
+What's the one thing pgvector can't do as well as dedicated vector DBs?